Explore the healthcare providers who offer Support Groups treatment & find the right one for you here

 Support groups simply offer support.
 They may or may not be led by a licensed professional; some support groups are led by members, while some are not ‘led’ at all in the traditional sense.

 Group therapy is usually a paid service (though some group therapy sessions may be paid for with community funds or by non-profit organizations).
-It’s led by a mental health professional that is licensed in counseling, therapy, psychology, or psychiatry.
+It’s led by a mental health professional licensed in counseling, therapy, psychology, or psychiatry.

 If you’re looking for group therapy, you may want to seek out a mental health professional or find a non-profit that sponsors these services.